 If you do, it’d be worth a LOT – may be worth up to £1,250.

 Have stamps instead of coins?
 Check out these rare stamps.

-In the same way as rare coins, some bank notes are considered more valuable than others.
+In the same way as rare and valuable coins, some bank notes are considered more valuable than others.